-At Cornell, Duffy is also a faculty affiliate of the programs in Feminist, Gender, & Sexuality Studies and Media Studies.
-She has taught undergraduate and graduate courses on Gender and Media, New Media & Society, Cultural Production in the Digital Age, Media Theory, Advertising & Society, and Qualitative Methods of Communication Research.
-In spring 2024, she will be teaching a doctoral seminar on “Platforms, Power, and Precarity in the Creator Economy” as a special topics course within the Media, Technology, and Society area.
+At Cornell, Duffy holds appointments in the graduate fields of Feminist, Gender, and Sexuality Studies and Media Studies.
+She tas taught undergraduate and graduate courses on Gender and Media, New Media & Society, Cultural Production in the Digital Age, Media Theory, Advertising & Society, and Qualitative Methods of Communication Research.
+In 2024, she taught a new graduate seminar on “Platforms, Power, and Precarity in the Creator Economy.”

-She completed her Ph.D. at the Annenberg School for Communication at the University of Pennsylvania in 2011.
-She holds an M.A. from the University of Pennsylvania and B.A. from The Pennsylvania State University, where she was the student marshal for the College of Communications
+Duffy completed her Ph.D. at the Annenberg School for Communication at the University of Pennsylvania in 2011.
+She holds an M.A. from the University of Pennsylvania and B.A. from The Pennsylvania State University, where she was the student marshal for the College of Communications.
+Duffy serves on the board for the American Influencer Council and is a member of the Content Creator Scholar Network.

 Recent Publications